petersonben50/HellsCanyon/code/binning/binning_workflow.md

 So, I went ahead and ran KOFAMscan on all of my bins, individually.

+*Run genomes through Charles's workflow*

+I sent my genomes to Charles and he ran them through his EET workflow.
+I downloaded the output from that.

 *Notes on metabolic assignment*

 Finally, I went through my metabolic gene data and manually assigned potential metabolic functions for each of the bins.